reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-update-choice-value-from-old-to-new.md

 draft: false
 ---

-# Update Choice values of List Items in SharePoint List

 Maintaining up-to-date list items, especially when dealing with choice fields, can be a daunting task sepcially after choice field values are updated.
 We need a way to update these old values to the correct new ones.

 ## The Challenge